 The only downside to his recordings is the presence of Atlantic's Dread Chorus, which Clyde has to do his absolute best to overcome.
 (Many acts had this problem in those days: the Clovers, the 5 Keys, Jackie Wilson.)
 As good as some of these songs are, many would have been phenomenal with a decent group of backup singers.

 In 1959, Clyde parted company with Atlantic and switched over to the MGM label, where he had some minor hits: "I Told Myself A Lie," "Twice As Nice," "Let's Try Again," and "Think Me A Kiss."
 In 1960, it was on to Mercury, where there were some more minor hits and his last appearances in the Top Ten: 1960's "Ta Ta," and 1962's "Lover Please."

 A quite bizarre blurb appeared in the December 21, 1961 Jet.
-Clyde had been tapped to sing the title song of the upcoming movie, "Green Mansions", starring Burt Lancaster.
-However, "Green Mansions" had been released in September 1957, and starred Anthony Perkins, not Burt Lancaster.
+Clyde had been tapped to sing the title song of the upcoming Warner Bros. movie, "Green Mansions", starring Burt Lancaster.
+However, "Green Mansions" had been released by MGM in March 1959, and starred Anthony Perkins, not Burt Lancaster.
 If they were talking about a different version (and why would they re-make it only two years later?), it was never made.

 Back when Clyde was with the Drifters, Jimmy Oliver had been the guitarist and arranger.
 In 1960, they teamed up again.
 However, the association came to an end in April 1962, for unspecified reasons.